line72/usbmdistros/website/content/products/dead_to_this_world-sacrifice.md

 ---
-title: "Dead to This World - Sacrifice"
-date: 2021-06-22T16:40:35
-draft: false
+actualPrice: $17.00
+album: Sacrifice
-artist: "Dead to This World"
+artist: Dead to This World
-album: "Sacrifice"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:45'
+draft: false
 images:
-    - "/images/covers/dead_to_this_world-sacrifice.jpg"
+- /images/covers/dead_to_this_world-sacrifice.jpg
-thumbnailImage: "/images/covers/dead_to_this_world-sacrifice-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/dead_to_this_world-sacrifice-thumb.jpg
+title: Dead to This World - Sacrifice
 ---

 ## Vinyl